shawntai/j6-app-android-demo/README.md

 `loadFragment(WorkOrderFragment())`

 # WorkOrderFragment.kt
 This contains an array of work order appointments stored in the database.
 Initially, it loads the list of work orders from the server API.
-It can be called by making use of the WorkOrderService singleton object (explained in detail later).
-Here, to fetch the list of work orders, WorkOrderFragment first needs to implement the FetchWorkOrdersCallback interface, set the fetchWorkOrdersListener within WorkOrderService to itself, call WorkOrderService.fetchWorkOrdersData() from within onViewCreated, then implement onWorkOrdersResult() by overriding the method.
+It can be called by making use of the `WorkOrderService` singleton object (explained in detail later).
+Here, to fetch the list of work orders, WorkOrderFragment first needs to implement the `FetchWorkOrdersCallback` interface, set the `fetchWorkOrdersListener` within `WorkOrderService` to itself, call `WorkOrderService.fetchWorkOrdersData()`, then implement `onWorkOrdersResult()` by overriding the method.
 ```
 class WorkOrderFragment: Fragment(), FetchWorkOrdersCallback {
 	override fun onViewCreated(view: View, savedInstanceState: Bundle?) {